noisiver/codebase/Bash/AzerothCore/README.md

 I should note that everything is tested on Containers (LXC) and might not work properly on a regular installation.
 If something causes a problem, I'll look into fixing it.

 # Commands
 Using the script and passing it either auth, world or all will install either or all of the systems.
+Using client instead of any of these will trigger a check for a new version of the client data files.

 After the selected first parameter, use either install/setup/update, database/db, configuration/config/conf/cfg or all to perform specific actions.